Suffered a traumatic brain injury? Call Fadduol, Cluff, Hardy & Conaway, P.C. today for a free case review: (806) 763-9377

 If you fail to file your claim within the statute of limitations, chances are the court won’t hear your case.
 This is why it’s important to retain an experienced Texas personal injury attorney who can ensure that deadlines are met.

-Benefits of Hiring a Lawyer for TBI Lawsuit Settlements
+Benefits of Hiring a Lawyer for Brain Injury Settlements

 Texas allows victims to pursue a personal injury claim with or without the help of an attorney.
 However, having a skilled attorney representing you for your case is ideal if you sustain a traumatic brain injury.